Who said that all natural ingredients are always good for you?

 Levomenol and chamazulene are a particularly powerful duo.
 Together, they soothe allergies, erythema and sunburns.
 A-bisabol goes the extra mile, too.
 It reduces inflammation and helps wounds heal faster.

 Chamomile has antioxidant properties

-Although chamomile is generally considered safe, it is not for everyone.
-If you’re allergic to chamomile or other plants in the daisy family, you should avoid using it or, instead than soothing your skin, it may actually give you a rash.
-In addition, it is not certain whether chamomile can be used by pregnant women.
-A 2000 study has pointed out that, although drinking chamomile is often used as a natural treatment for morning sickness, “there was no consensus in the popular literature about whether or not each of these herbs was safe for use in pregnancy.
+We also don’t know if chamomile is safe for pregnant women.
+Chamomile is a common natural treatment for morning sickness but a 2000 study points out that “there was no consensus in the popular literature about whether or not each of these herbs was safe for use in pregnancy.
 Seven sources (6%) cited chamomile and peppermint as unsafe”.

 The Bottom Line